piku235/JungiThemeBundle/Resources/doc/yaml-theme-mapping.md

 **INFO**

-> The **metadata** element is required due to his two required children which are listed in the table
+> The **info** element is required due to his two required children which are listed in the table

 ### Tags